Streetsboro Family Days is Born

 Chuck, this community has very little to look forward to as we did as youngsters.”
 “Streetsboro is still growing and we have a lot of problems to solve here, that’s why I ran for Mayor, hoping to move this city forward.”

 “How are you going to do that” I asked. ” “We don’t even have a Bazaar here!”
 We both laughed but I said, “Wouldn’t it be great to have a Bazaar here in Streetsboro?”
 A place where family’s can take their kids to ride the merry-go-round, play games, eat elephant ears, and enjoy live entertainment on a real stage?”
 “How are you going to do that” Joe asked.
 I said “We’ll get a few volunteers and do it!”
 Joe said “Do it and I’ll back you with whatever you need.”

 As our conversation continued, the Mayor’s secretary, sitting nearby commented by adding that you would never get enough volunteers to do this.
 “We’ve tried to do some things in the past, but you just can’t get enough volunteers to help.”
 I said “I think I can get enough volunteers to help.”

-And here we are….getting ready for our 18th Year Anniversary, and still in the black.
+And here we are….21 years later, and still in the black.
 There is no doubt we owe the success to all our dedicated Streetsboro Family Days volunteers.
 We have proven what can happen when you have a bunch of wonderful, giving, hardworking folks all with the same goal in mind: to share their old memories, and create new ones with clean entertainment, and fun for the entire family.